BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: BOTH2Hands Algorithm

 \section{BOTH2Hands Algorithm}

 Based on our novel dataset, our objective is to generate hand motions that align with both textual prompts and body movements.
-To accomplish this, we propose a novel pipeline called BOTH2Hands, able to deal with any condition to generate lively two-hand motions.
-As shown in Fig.~\ref{fig:pipeline}.
+To accomplish this, we propose a novel pipeline called BOTH2Hands to deal with rich conditions to generate lively two-hand motions, as shown in Fig.~\ref{fig:pipeline}.
 Our framework consists of a two-stage mechanism: a pair of diffusion-based hand motion denoisers and a cross-attention structured transformer.
 In the first stage, we feed the body and text controls into two parallel diffusion models.
 In the second stage, we blend the hand motions generated by two-modality controls.
-In the case of body-conditioned hand diffusion, our goal is to generate hand motions that are coordinated with the body motions (Sec.~\ref{sec: Body-hand motion diffusion}).
-For text-conditioned hand diffusion, we first need to get local hands to make the denoise process more focused on gesture.
+Specifically, we follow EgoEgo~\cite{li2023ego} and adopt forward kinematics (FK) to get joint positions and rotations 6D in body motion space.
+For body-conditioned hand diffusion, our goal is to generate hand motions that are coordinated with the body motions (Sec.~\ref{sec: Body-hand motion diffusion}).
+As for text-conditioned hand diffusion, we first use inverse kinematics (IK) to get local hands to make the denoise process more focused on gesture.
 However, these generated hands are not in the same coordinate system as the body-conditioned hands.
-To address this issue, we employ forward kinematics (FK), projecting the local hands into the body motion space, thereby avoiding gesture rotation errors while blending (Sec.~\ref{sec: Text-hand motion diffusion}).
+To address this issue, we then employ FK to project the local hands back into the body motion space, thereby eliminating gesture rotation errors while blending (Sec.~\ref{sec: Text-hand motion diffusion}).
 After that, we perform cross-attention motion blending between the text-conditioned hands and the body-conditioned hands (Sec.~\ref{sec: Cross-attention based gesture blending}).
 This process ensures the generated hand motions effectively combine the dynamics of body motion with the explicit textual conditions.